-- a.
-Provisional Ballots Within 6 days following an election or primary, the ROV determines whether applicant is eligible to vote.
-Following determination ballot will be rejected or counted and reported (§9-232n). - b.
-Input names of who voted per SOTS instruction - c.
-Voting machines required (§9-247, §9-436).
-Periodic examination of voting machines (§9-240a, 9-241).
-Notify SOTS of purchase or discontinuance (§9-238), location of machines (§9-257)
+a.
+Provisional Ballots - Within 6 days following an election or primary, the ROV determines whether applicant is eligible to vote.
+Following determination ballot will be rejected or counted and reported (§ 9-232n).

-J. LOTTERY TO CHOOSE POSITIONS ON BALLOT FOR PRIMARY/ELECTION (§9-253 & 9-453r)
+L. LOTTERY TO CHOOSE POSITIONS ON BALLOT FOR PRIMARY/ELECTION (§ 9-253 & 9-453r)